 Real estate investor Mike Bennett says that an investor who can’t provide proof of funds is a "major red flag, and should be avoided at all costs.
 If a buyer or wholesaler cannot provide POF, stay far away from them.
 They are a novice and likely have little to no experience as an investor."

-Get your contracts reviewed
+Get your contract reviewed by an attorney

 You should always get your contract reviewed by a professional.
 If you have a realtor, then they can review the contract for you.
 Otherwise, we recommend bringing the contract to a real estate attorney or a CPA to look over.